Handbook and Courses

 The program’s academic advisor will consult with each student prior to the start of the second year to determine his or her best option.
 Note that all MSAS students are required to take 02-661 (MSAS Capstone 1), to demonstrate mastery of the techniques of Automated Science.

-- At least 174 units of coursework, which includes the specific courses listed above.
+- At least 174 units of coursework, which includes the specific courses listed above and a minimum of two Computational Biology department graduate-level electives.

 - An average grade of B or above (GPA = 3.0) in those 174 or more units counted toward degree certification.
 No grade lower than a C (GPA = 2.0) can be counted toward degree certification.